Need some subjective pronoun worksheets for your third grade or fourth grade student?

 For extra work, have your child give you a verbal sentence using the pronoun they write down.

-Using the first pronoun, they could say, “Mother loves to run.
+Using the first pronoun, they could say, “Mom loves to run.
 She loves to run.”

 Have the child go through each of the sentences and fill in the missing words with the correct words.

-This worksheet asks the child to rewrite sentences, replacing the subject with the corresponding subject pronoun.
+This worksheet asks the child to rewrite sentences, replacing the subject of the sentence with the corresponding subject pronoun.

-To help the student, the subject of the setence is already in bold for them.
+To help the student, the subject of the sentence is already in bold for them.